 - Sensitivity of Gram Staining Technique: To be visible on a slide, organisms that stain by the Gram method must be present in concentrations of about 10^4 to 10^5 organisms per milliliter of uncentrifuged fluid.

-- Adequacy of Gram Staining method: After performing gram stain, Microbiologist/Technician should first determine whether the Gram stain is adequate.
+- Adequacy of Gram Staining method: After performing a gram stain, the Microbiologist/Technician should first determine whether the Gram stain is adequate.
 In an appropriately stained specimen, the nuclei of neutrophils are red.
 If the nuclei are blue, the decolorization is insufficient.

 Variations in Gram Reaction

-- Gram positive bacteria may lose their ability to retain crystal violet and stain Gram negatively for the following reasons:
+- Gram-positive bacteria may lose their ability to retain crystal violet and stain Gram negatively for the following reasons:

 - Cell wall damage of bacteria due to antibiotic therapy or excessive heat fixation of the smear.